 The older one was presented by locals, with the newer one being presented by a Thai gentlemen.
 Said gentleman say that Pol Pot appeared to him in a dream and presented him with the winning lottery numbers.
 Well, everyone likes a story with a happy ending.
 Despite Pol Pot being an adamant anti-spiritual atheist, people now visit the mastermind of one of the worst holocaust in history for good luck.
 If that isn’t irony, I surely do not know what is.

-Funnily enough there’s an hotel directly next to the cremation place of Pol Pot, which aside from being great location to sleep, makes night visits to the grave very easy.
+Funnily enough there’s an hotel directly next to the cremation place of Pol Pot, which aside from being great location to sleep, makes night visits to the grave very easy, itself a spooky and eerie thing to partake in.